Baker Kalbouneh: Al-Faisaly

-On 8 January 2024, Kalbouneh signed with Jordanian club Al-Faisaly during the 2023-24 Jordanian Pro League season, signing with the club for a season and a half.
+On 8 January 2024, Kalbouneh signed with Jordanian club Al-Faisaly during the 2023–24 Jordanian Pro League season, signing with the club for a season and a half.

 His previous club, Al-Jazeera, demanded to Al-Faisaly to pay 20 thousand dinars as a sponsorship for the player, for a period of 4 years.

+Kalbouneh was rumoured to join newly promoted Botola Pro club KAC Marrakech during the 2025 summer transfer window.
+However, the move never materialized.

 Al-Wehdat

 On 14 August 2025, Kalbouneh joined Al-Wehdat on a one-year contract during deadline day.
 He made his debut against his former club Al-Faisaly, where he sustained a shoulder injury and sidelining him for a period of three months.
+On 20 January 2026, he scored his first league goal for the club in a 4–2 win over Al-Baqa'a.

 International career

 Kalbouneh was called up to various Jordanian youth national teams during his career.
 During the 2023 AFC U-20 Asian Cup, Kalbouneh found himself sent off after five seconds into the match, after a head-high tackle was made to Tajikistan U-20 player Mekhrubon Karimov.
 He was subsequently suspended for two matches by the AFC as a result of the red card.

 On 19 March 2024, Kalboueh was called up to the Jordan national under-23 football team for the 2024 WAFF U-23 Championship.
 He also participated in the 2024 AFC U-23 Asian Cup.

+Kalbouneh participated in the 2025 WAFF U-23 Championship, where he was able to lead Jordan to the runners-up position by scoring four goals, becoming the top scorer of the competition as a result.
+On 23 December 2025, Kalbouneh was called up to the 2026 AFC U-23 Asian Cup, participating in two of the four matches.